mrauh/exifsorter/README.md

-# exifsorter
+# Exifsorter

-exifsorter reads images (jpg) from a directory, sorts them ascending by their exif creation date and renames them according to a specified prefix.
+Exifsorter is a command-line tool to merge and rename images from multiple sources, so that you can view them in the order of their creation date.
+It reads images (jpg) from a directory, sorts them ascending by their exif creation date and renames them according to a specified prefix.

 [![Build Status](https://drone.io/github.com/mrauh/exifsorter/status.png)](https://drone.io/github.com/mrauh/exifsorter/latest)

 ## Why / what's the usecase?

-Think of the following situation: there is a party and you and some of your friends take pictures with their camaras and smartphones.
+Think of the following situation: there is a party and you and some of your friends take pictures with your digicams and smartphones.
 After that, all those pictures are shared among each other.
 Now you have - say 5 - directories on your computer with images of yourself and from your friends and you want to watch them in the order of their creation date (and not folder after folder).